Varner–Hogg Plantation State Historic Site: History

 In 1834, Varner sold his holdings to Columbus R. Patton, representing his father, John D. Patton.
 The plantation was known as the Patton Plantation through the rest of the 19th century.
 The Pattons built what is now the main house on the same site as Varner's cabin.
 The Patton family developed the property into a sugar plantation.
-Columbus Patton brought enslaved people with him from Kentucky, and in 1833 sixty-six enslaved people were working the 13,500 acres of land.
+Columbus Patton brought enslaved people with him from Kentucky, and in 1833, sixty-six people were enslaved on the 13,500 acres of land.

 Several members of the Patton family were active in the Texas Revolution, and one, William H. Patton, was aide-de-camp to Sam Houston.
 William was part of the group that guarded Antonio López de Santa Anna after his capture at the Battle of San Jacinto.
 Santa Anna was briefly held at the Patton Plantation.

 Columbus Patton was declared insane in 1854, at which time his property was placed under the control of Brazoria County farmer and merchant John Adriance.
 Upon Patton's death in 1856, the estate was placed into probate, since Patton had died intestate.
 Soon after Patton's death, Adriance found Patton's 1853 will.
 Patton's will not only left a bulk of his estate to his nieces but also stipulated that four of the enslaved people not be hired out, be allowed to choose their residence among Patton's heirs, and receive $100 per year until their death.
-One of the enslaved people mentioned in his will was his mistress, Rachel.
+One of the people mentioned in his will was his enslaved mistress, Rachel.
 However, although his will was found, Patton's nieces and nephews disputed it in court.
 Eventually, when a partial agreement was reached in 1857, Rachel was given her financial support and freedom to move among Patton family-owned properties.
 Patton's family gave a portion of the land to Adriance but eventually regained control of the property.
 They sold it by 1869.

 The property was run through a convict lease system through the Texas prison system until the Galveston Hurricane of 1900 knocked down most of the buildings but left the farmhouse intact.

 Former Governor Jim Hogg bought the property in 1902.
 Although the family used it as a second home, Hogg intended to use it as an investment.
 He was convinced that there was a great deal of oil on the grounds and began drilling soon after the purchase, but he died in 1906, 14 years before oil was found.
 The 1920 oil strike proved to be the cornerstone of his children's wealth.

 The family leased the property for livestock grazing and farming.
 The Governor's daughter, Ima Hogg, refurbished the house, and in 1958, she donated it to the state to commemorate her father and the heroes of Texas and America.
 During her renovations, Ima Hogg chose to assign each room of the house to a period of Texas history.